GSA/digitalgov.gov/content/communities/apis.md

 date: 2018-03-29 3:30:00 -0500
 title: "Application Programming Interfaces (APIs)"
 deck: "Working to advance the cause of APIs in the federal government"
-summary: "Working to advance the cause of APIs in the federal government"
+summary: "Working to advance the cause of APIs in the federal government."

 # see all topics at https://digital.gov/topics
 topics: